-• Strategic leadership: The Governing Body defines the school's vision for high quality and inclusive education.
-It also sets and promotes the school's culture and strategy.

-• Accountability and assurance: The Governing Body must have robust and effective oversight of the school's operations and performance.
+- Strategic leadership: The Governing Body defines the school's vision for high quality and inclusive education.
+It also sets and promotes the school's culture and strategy. - Accountability and assurance: The Governing Body must have robust and effective oversight of the school's operations and performance.
 That includes the provision of education and pupil welfare.
 It oversees and ensures appropriate use of funding and effective financial performance.
-It also keeps the school's estate safe and well maintained.

-• Engagement: The Governing Body has strategic oversight of relationships with stakeholders.
+It also has responsibility to keep the school's estate safe and well maintained. - Engagement: The Governing Body has strategic oversight of the school's relationship with stakeholders including parents and its community.